Welcome to Maryville Junior High School!

 Phone Number: 983-2070

-Student Drop Off / Pick Up – Students coming to school by car should load and unload at the entrance at the back of the school.
+Student Drop Off / Pick Up – Students coming to school by car should load and unload at the entrance behind the school.
+For your student's safety, do not drop off on Montvale Station Road.

 Early Arrival – If students ride a bus or arrive before 8:10 a.m. they are required to report to the gym, café, library or morning tutoring.
 Please do not go into the out-of-bounds areas in the school building.